Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Experiments

-To check the correctness of our software implementation and derivation of analytic collision times, we use Kolmogorov-Smirnov tests to formally check that marginal-conditional and successive conditional distributions coincide, in the spirit of \citet{geweke2004getting}.
-We performed tests on both \LBPS\ and \HMC\ kernels on various dimensions of the rate matrices (see Appendix D).
+To check the correctness of our software implementation, we perform out testing procedure \EIT, a simple extension of \citet{geweke2004getting}, with details provided in Appendix D. We performed tests on both \LBPS\ and \HMC\ kernels on various dimensions of the rate matrices (see Appendix D).